Danial-lab-dot/Vibra-Watch/README.md

-MIYIO - Smart Assistive Watch for the Visually Impaired
+ Smart Assistive Watch for the Visually Impaired

 A compact wearable smartwatch designed to improve independence and safety for visually impaired users through vibration-based time notification, fall detection, and emergency SOS functionality.

 Overview

-MIYIO is a project that combines embedded systems, wearable technology, and assistive technology into a compact smartwatch.
+VibraWatch is a project that combines embedded systems, wearable technology, and assistive technology into a compact smartwatch.
 Instead of relying on a screen or speaker, the watch communicates through vibration patterns, making it suitable for users with visual impairments.

 Features :